emqx/emqx-docs/en_US/data-integration/rule-sql-syntax.md

 ## Expressions and Operations

-The rule engine language allows the use of expressions to transform data and specify filtering conditions (as we have already given some examples of in the previous sections).
-These operations can be used in the `SELECT`, `FOREACH`, `DO`, `INCASE` and `WHERE` clauses.
-The "SQL Statement Examples" section below provides more information about how to use these expressions.
-We will now list the operations that can be used to form expressions.
-Also remember that the there is a rich set of build in functions that can also be included in the expressions.
+The rule engine language allows using expressions to transform data and filter messages, which can be used in various clauses, including `SELECT`, `FOREACH`, `DO`, `INCASE`, and `WHERE` clauses.
+This section offers more information on using these expressions.
+The following are the operations that can be used to form expressions, and remember that there is a wide range of built-in functions that can also be used in expressions.

 ### Arithmetic Operations